');

 About Ione, OR

-Ione is a small community in Oregon with a population of 372 residents.
-The median household income is $62,500 per year, which is near the national average.
-The median age in Ione is 47.1 years.
+Ione is a small community located in Oregon with a population of 372 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $62,500 per year, which is 17% below the national median of $75,149.
+The median age of 47.1 years is notably older the US median age of 38.9 years, suggesting a more established community with a higher proportion of long-term residents.

 How Ione Ranks in Oregon